Tests4Py: A Benchmark for System Testing: TESTS4PY and its Benchmark

 \subsection{Grammars}

 When introducing system inputs, an essential element is the requirement to adhere to a specific format to ensure they match the interface of the included bugs and are not dismissed during the input parsing and processing phase.
-Therefore, each subject in \TESTS4PY{} includes grammars, which serve as input specifications for system tests.
-The grammar provides a valuable tool to validate the system tests that have been created syntactically.
-Furthermore, this specification is used within the oracles to gather additional information, helping distinguish between successful and failing test runs. \TESTS4PY{} thus guarantees the integrity of the system inputs, increasing benchmarking validity.
+Therefore, each subject in \TESTS4PY{} includes \emph{grammars} that serve as input specifications for the system tests.
+Each grammar is valuable for validating the system tests created syntactically.
+Furthermore, grammars are used within the oracles to gather additional information, helping distinguish between successful and failing test runs. \TESTS4PY{} thus guarantees the integrity of the system inputs, increasing benchmarking validity.